Ingredients

 Directions

-- The amount of apple in this recipe is not a typo.
+- The number of apples in this recipe is not a typo.
 In fact, sometimes, I add more because this is close to what I grew up eating.
-I have added a scan of a typical recipe from the 17th century, and you can see that it calls for far more apple than most modern recipes.
-You will also note that I leave out the tongue because my family isn’t having it.

 - Secondly, this is mincemeat.
+If you want a nice-tasting mince pie, it’s quite important to chop everything very finely.
 I grate the apples when I grate the suet and I give the apples, suet, and dried fruit a whirl in the food processor before I put in on the heat.
 You may chop yours as much (or as little) as you like, but if you have never made this before I suggest mincing things not just chopping them.

 - After chopping, put all the ingredients in a saucepan and heat them over medium heat until the suet melts and the mixture takes on a glossy sheen.
 As an aside, all the spices are optional.
 I like a good deal of spice in mine.